 Armadillos: Profile and Information

-Armadillos mean “little armoured ones” in Spanish are New World placental mammals in the order of Cingulata.
+Armadillos, meaning “little armored ones” in Spanish, are New World placental mammals in the order of Cingulata.

-The Chlamyphoridae and Dasypodidae are the only remaining families in the order that is part of the Xenarthra superorder, along with the anteaters and sloths.
+The Chlamyphoridae and Dasypodidae are the only remaining families in the order that are part of the Xenarthra superorder, along with the anteaters and sloths.

-Nine extinct genera and 21 living species of Armadillo have been described, some of which are differentiated by the number of bands on their armour.
+Nine extinct genera and 21 living species of Armadillo have been described, some of which are differentiated by the number of bands on their armor.

-All species are native to the Americas, where they live in a number of different habitats.
+All species are native to the Americas and live in several different habitats.

 Scientific classification